november9/wecansavedemocracy/README.md

 ###Getting Started###

+First, create a fork of this repo.

-Checkout this repo, install dependencies, then start the gulp process with the following:
+Once you've cloned the repo from your fork, install dependencies, then start the npm process with the following:

 ```
 	> git clone git@github.com:november9/wecansavedemocracy.git